 If your GILA product is covered by this limited warranty, CPFilms will mail you replacement film.
 If your GILA product is not covered by this limited warranty, CPFilms will notify you of its decision in writing.

 Gila belongs to a family of well-known film brands, including LLumar®.
 It’s professional film that’s professionally installed.
 Learn more and find an installer.

-© Eastman Chemical Company.
-Gila® and the Gila® logo are trademarks of Eastman Chemical Company or one of its subsidiaries.
-The ® used herein denotes registered trademark status in the US; marks referenced herein may also be registered internationally.
+© Eastman Performance Films, LLC.
+Product brands referenced herein with a ™ or ® symbol are trademarks of Eastman Chemical Company or its subsidiaries.
+All other trademarks are the property of their respective owners.
+All rights reserved.
+No liability is accepted for errors.
 Visual renderings are for illustrative purposes only; actual appearance of windows treated with film may vary.